Geofffff/OptimalExecution/README.md

 - Trial different terminal periods
 - Get running smoothly for real data

+Saturday
+- Start testing second scale micro intervals with TWAP macro strategy
+	- Check k is right
+	- decide how we operate (by the second or tick or n seconds?)
+		- requires extra layer on real_stock to process
+		- talk to Paul about it

 ### Agents
 - The build model function should probably be broken out of the learning agents
 - Fix slightly hacky solution to non generalised parameters